Huthien/MG/README.md

     <li>
       <p>Coin Catcher level has the coin count in the bottom-left corner of the game, and the difficulty is random for now! 🎮</p>
     </li>
     <p>The random difficulty for the coin catcher minigame will we temporary for the normal game mode!
-But the player will have to pass the level to progress in the minigame.
-Otherwise, in the "Randomize!" mode, the difficulty will be random every time the game loads this minigame, or other future minigames with level difficulty.
-I want the game to be dynamic and fun to play, so i will be implementing all the changes needed for achieving that goal!</p>
+But the player will have to pass the level to progress in the minigame.</p>
+  <p>Otherwise, in the "Randomize!" mode, the difficulty will be random every time the game loads this minigame, or other future minigames with level difficulty.</p>
+    <p>I want the game to be dynamic and fun to play, so i will be implementing all the changes needed for achieving that goal!</p>
   </ul>
 </div>